VeryEvilPanda/Panda-Bot/README.md

 ## Support

-There is no active support for this discord bot.
-However you can contact me on Discord: EvilPanda#7288.
+There is no guaranteed active support for this discord bot.
+However, join [the discord](https://discord.gg/Zu6pDEBCjY) and ask any questions!

 ## License